the-real-i9/i9lyfe-server/README.md

 API sequence diagrams: [Here](./diagrams/sequence-diagrams.md)

-## API Code Testing &#x1f9ea;
+## API Tests &#x1f9ea;

 We employ a testing approach where test cases are in the form of user stories.
-These stories simulate real-world API usage activity by a client/user, confirming that enpoints work as expected on both the client and server side.
+These stories simulate real-world API usage activity by a client/user, confirming that endpoints work as expected on both the client and server side.

 ### Feature Tests